IMCA Insights – August 2010

 In the last years, many of our Members complained that they hadn't been aware of our annual elections to the IMCA Board of Directors.
 It turned out that several of these Members didn't receive our IMCA Mailing List messages, or that these messages had ended up in some spam filter.
-With our new Mailman-based Mailing List these cases are getting more and more rare, but still some Members did forget to update their email addresses with us, and so they missed our announcements, and the opportunity to vote, or to nominate candidates for the IMCA Board.
+With our new Mailman-based Mailing List these cases are getting more and more rare, but still some Members did forget to update their email addresses with us or disabled the receipt of list emails, and so they missed our announcements, and the opportunity to vote, or to nominate candidates for the IMCA Board.
 To avoid this, we decided to make our annual elections public a bit earlier, this year, and thus this Special Edition of IMCA Insights that's more of an announcement, and a brief tutorial to the IMCA Board of Directors, and the election procedures.
 Let's start with some background information.

 The IMCA Board of Directors